Barycentric-alignment and reconstruction loss minimization for domain generalization: EXPERIMENTS AND RESULTS

-To study the impact of different components of the total loss function, we conducted an ablation study for WBAE and WBMI on both datasets.
-In particular, we consider the following variants of our method: (1) WBAE-$\mathsf{L}_{wb}$: WBAE without Wasserstein barycenter loss; (2) WBAE-$\mathsf{L}_r$/WBMI-$\mathsf{L}_{i}$: WBAE without reconstruction loss.
-Since this variant can also be viewed as WBMI method without mutual information loss, we also denote it as WBMI-$\mathsf{L}_{i}$; (3) WBMI-$\mathsf{L}_{wb}$: WBMI method without Wasserstein barycenter loss; (4) WBAE: original WBAE method with all the loss components; (5) WBMI: original WBMI method with all the loss components.
-We re-ran all the experiments three times using the same model architectures, hyper-parameter tuning and validation processes.
+Table \ref{table:swad_res} presents the results obtained by applying SWAD, a DG-specific optimizer and weight-averaging technique, in combination with our proposed algorithm WBAE.
+It can be observed that this combination outperforms all comparison methods on all four evaluated datasets, with an average improvement of $0.4\%$ point over the previous best-performing method \textbf{CORAL} as reported in \cite{cha2021swad}.

-From Table~\ref{table:ablation_study}, we find that removing L$_r$ from WBAE model leads to a decrease in the accuracy of around $1.8\%$ points for VLCS dataset and $0.1\%$ points for Office-Home dataset.
-The performance deterioration can be more clearly observed when omitting $\mathsf{L}_{wb}$ for WBAE model, leading to a drop of around $1.9\%$ points for the VLCS dataset and $4.6\%$ points for the Office-Home dataset.
-A similar trend can be found for the WBMI model, especially for the Office-Home dataset, where the accuracy drops by $0.3\%$ points when removing the mutual information loss $\mathsf{L}_{i}$ and $5.3\%$ points with the Wasserstein barycenter loss $\mathsf{L}_{wb}$ removed.
-Note that we do not include ERM for comparison in the ablation study since extensive hyper-parameter tuning has already been conducted and reported for the ERM method in \cite{gulrajani2020search}.
+{Based on the results above, it is evident that the proposed algorithm has a more significant impact on the PACS, Office-Home, and TerraIncognita datasets compared to the VLCS dataset.} One possible explanation for this, as also suggested in \cite{zhao2020domain}, is that three out of four domains in the VLCS dataset contain a greater proportion of scenery contents rather than object information. {Unlike the scenery background in TerraIncognita dataset, the scenery contents in the VLCS dataset are usually more intricate and sometimes include multiple objects}, making it challenging for the feature extractor to obtain useful object information for the downstream classification.

-This ablation study demonstrates the importance of the Wasserstein barycenter loss and also shows the auxiliary role of the invertibility of the representation mapping.
-This is reflected in the obvious performance improvement when adding Wasserstein barycenter loss $\mathsf{L}_{wb}$ for both methods and a less significant improvement when introducing $\mathsf{L}_{r}$/$\mathsf{L}_{i}$.
-On the other hand, the results indicate that the estimation of the gradient for mutual information may not be accurate and stable in higher dimensions, which is one limitation of the proposed WBMI method.
+To study the impact of different components of the loss function in (\ref{eq:masterc}), we conducted an ablation study for WBAE on {all datasets except TerraIncognita due to our limited computational resources.} In particular, we consider the following variants of our method: (1) no $\mathsf{L}_{bary}$: using the WBAE loss function without the Wasserstein barycenter term $\mathsf{L}_{bary}$; (2) no $\mathsf{L}_r$: using the WBAE loss function without the reconstruction term $\mathsf{L}_r$.
+We re-ran all the experiments three times using the same model architectures, hyper-parameter tuning, and validation method.